 If you’re an eligible domestic student, you can take advantage of an interest-free loan from the Government, which means you can pay your tuition fees later.
 This is called a HELP loan.
 There are a few different options, but the most common are called HECS-HELP and FEE-HELP.

-The Government pays your fees directly to us, and you only need to start paying them back when you earn a certain amount.
+The Government pays your HELP loan fees directly to us, and you only need to start paying them back to the Government when you earn a certain amount.
 For more information, head to Australian Government StudyAssist.